AusDTO/dta-website/pages/for-digital-service-teams/standard/meeting-standard.md

 For high volume transactional services that were operating or started redesign before 6 May 2016 you can check how well your service is performing against the Standard by inviting the DTO to do a review by emailing [standard@digital.gov.au](mailto:standard@digital.gov.au).

-The DTO reviews of existing services will be similar to the [staged assessment process](/for-digital-service-teams/standard/meeting-standard/staged-assessment-process/).
+The DTA reviews of existing services will be similar to the [staged assessment process](/for-digital-service-teams/standard/meeting-standard/staged-assessment-process/).
 The DTO will arrange a team of experts to review your service against the Standard and give you recommendations on how you can make your service simpler, clearer and faster.

 ## Assessment processes